Syllabus for Project in Sustainable Destination Development

 - formulate and solve challenges to sustainablde destination development,

 - seek relevant information and in writing and orally describe results,

 - organise and carry through a project work.

 Project-based, problem-oriented course in sustainable destination development.
 The course content may be focused on a specific problem within the field, or concern a broader question within it.
 The student shall define the problem in collaboration with supervisor, collect necessary information, process the information and present the results in writing and orally.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.

-The course may not be included in the same degree as 1TG430 Project in Sustainable Destination Development (10 credits), 1TG431 Project in Sustainable Destination Development (7.5 credits) or 1TG432 Project in Sustainable Destination Development (5 credits).
+The course may not be included in the same degree as 1TG429 Project in Sustainable Destination Development (15 credits) or 1TG430 Project in Sustainable Destination Development (10 credits).